 In Galatians, Paul addresses a false belief that circumcision is necessary for salvation.
 James deals with the outworking of salvation.
 These men are not opposed to one another.
 In this portion of his letter, James addresses a critical issue, one that is pervasive in our day as well, the problem with professions of faith that have no fruit behind them.

-James 2:14 NKJV “What does it profit, my brethren, if someone says he has faith but does not have works?
-Can faith save him?”
+James 2:14 TLV “What good is it, my brothers and sisters, if someone says he has faith, but does not have works?
+Can such faith save him?”

 James begins by asking a very pointed question followed by examples, but we must recognize the implication in this first verse.
 Anyone can say they have faith, but what proves the faith is genuine?
 That is where works come in.
 Notice the person James speaks of is claiming faith, which is his point, claiming faith does not mean faith is present.
 The word faith in this verse means conviction.
 Actions are a result of convictions.

 The first example of genuine faith is given in verses fifteen through seventeen.
 “If a brother or sister is naked and lacks daily food, 16 and one of you says to them, “Go in shalom, keep warm and well fed,” but you do not give them what the body needs, what good is that?
 17 So also faith, if it does not have works, is dead by itself.”